What Is a Pre-Save?

 How Artlink Powers Your Pre-Save Campaigns

-- One-click pre-save setup for Spotify, Apple Music, and Tidal
+- Real library saves on Spotify, Apple Music, YouTube, YouTube Music, and Tidal

 - Lifetime pre-save subscriptions — fans auto-save every future release